tsunday/parametrik/README.md

 generating SVG images.

-During the implementation I realised that the format of SVG output from PostGIS is different than example `output.svg` file but I stayed with that tech stach, because the final wasn't different.
+During the implementation I realised that the format of SVG output from PostGIS is different than example `output.svg` file but I stayed with that tech stack, because the final result wasn't different.

 In the code I provided separation between view and core logic.
 View uses provided services to